tfdori/ChIP-seq_analysis/README.md

 10. Identify the affected genes (bedtools)
 11. Gene ontology ([PantherDB](https://pubmed.ncbi.nlm.nih.gov/12520017/))

+The effective genome size was calculated using [faCount](https://anaconda.org/bioconda/ucsc-facount).

+## Attention
+The project is memory-, disk- and CPU intensive.

 ## Folders and files

 ### Report file
 *ChIPseq_JEK.sh* <br>
-  Contains the report and the workflow of the analysis.
+  Contains the main report and the workflow.
   The file paths correspond to my local computer.
-The scripts and input list files are available in the Scripts and ListFiles folders.
+The scripts and input list files are available in the scripts and list_files folders.

 ### Scripts
   "scripts" folder contains the scripts I ran: